MausGames/game-jolt-api-js-library/README.md

 (for other languages/engines/platforms take a look [here][2])

 > - automatic login and session handling when executed on Game Jolt
-> - interfaces for user, trophy and score operations
+> - interfaces for user, trophy, score and data-store operations
 > - activity log, parameter fetch and other supporting functions
 > - extremely easy to setup and use